Jan 14-23, 2019

 Overnight in Huatulco.

-Today we climb aboard a small boat with a Mixtec man whose family has been dyeing cotton with purpura panza (cousin to murex) for uncounted generations.
+Today we climb aboard a small boat with a Mixtec man whose family has been dyeing cotton with purpura panza (murex cousin) for uncounted generations.
 We head up the rocky coastline to a white sand beach with sky-blue waters where the little shells live that produce the regal purple dye.
-We will stand witness to this rare and ancient process (bring water proof shoes for rock hopping) as the dyer harvests the shells to dye a skein of cotton and explains to us how it is that, after thousands of years of harvesting shells on this coast, there are still shells to dye with.
-We'll have a picnic on the beach and a swim and a snorkel (bring your mask if you have one).
+We will stand witness to this rare and ancient process (bring water proof shoes for rock hopping) as the dyer harvests the shells to dye a skein of wool and explains to us how it is that, after thousands of years of harvesting shells on this coast, there are still shells to dye with.
+We’ll have a picnic on the beach and a swim and a snorkel (bring your mask if you have one).
 In the afternoon we boat back to the big bay and you’ll have free time in the afternoon and evening to explore the area.

 Overnight in Huatulco.